kptdev/kpt/docs/design-docs/08-package-variant.md

     `create` option.
 This should be added to avoid the user needing to also use the `upsert-resource` function.
 Such common operation should be simple for users.
+[^repo-pkg-expr]: This is not exactly correct.
+As we will see later in the
+    `template` discussion, this the repository and package names listed actually are just defaults for the template; they can be further manipulated in the template to reference different downstream repositories and package names.
+    The same is true for the repositories selected via the `repositorySelector` option.
+However, this can be ignored for now.
+[^multi-ns-reg]: Note that the same upstream repository can be registered in
+    multiple namespaces without a problem.
+This simplifies access controls, avoiding the need for cross-namespace relationships between Repositories and other Porch resources.